PatyRey/Adv-Legal-Ethics-Cyber/Chapter 12.md

 `b`
 ##

-5. In general , email security threats can be classified as which of the following?
+5. In general, email security threats can be classified as which of the following?
 * Integrity related threat
 * All of the above
 * Authenticity related threat